 The research aims to shed light on the resistance strategies of the Kanekes to negotiate these different pressures.
-Interviews should be conducted with the indigenous intermediary committee, and additional surveys will make it possible to apprehend barely visible resistance, for example by assessing the way in which local knowledge in terms of internal and external political relations (focused on the hierarchy elders-juniors, previously studied in a neighboring, Islamized society, cf. Facal 2012) are mobilized to open up alternative ways of self-protection.
-On the basis of the oral history that I have already collected, I note that the modes of mobilization have evolved over time: while from the 15th century a certain form of allegiance to the government of the province was put in place. work through an annual ritual named sebah, after national independence in 1945, internal divisions touched on the issue of electoral participation, the relationship to modern technologies, and the link to Islam.
-Now, we need to assess the impact of the pressures experienced over the past decades, for example by comparing traditional agrarian, ritual, and political practices recounted in oral histories and actual contemporary practices.
+Interviews should be conducted with the indigenous intermediary committee, and additional surveys will make it possible to apprehend barely visible resistance, for example by assessing the way in which local knowledge in terms of internal and external political relations (focused on the hierarchy of elders-juniors, previously studied in a neighboring, Islamized society, cf. Facal 2012) are mobilized to open up alternative ways of self-protection.
+On the basis of the oral history that I have already collected, I note that the modes of mobilization have evolved over time: while from the 15th century, a certain form of allegiance to the government of the province was put in place through an annual ritual named sebah, after national independence in 1945 and since Reformasi in 1998, internal divisions touched on the issue of electoral participation, the relationship to modern technologies, and the link to Islam.
+Now, we need to assess the impact of the pressures experienced over the past decades, for example, by comparing traditional agrarian, ritual, and political practices recounted in oral histories and actual contemporary practices.

 In addition, with a view to the bill on the rights of “indigenous peoples” carried out since 2018 by the Indonesian government, we will be attentive to the discourse of cultural authenticity and to the community withdrawals endorsed by certain more or less legitimate and autonomous representatives of the community, to identity rhetorics formulated by external defense committees, including within the academic world.
 These positions support an indigenist ideology of the naturalist or ecological Kanekes, masking the adaptive transformations of cultural and political practices in the face of changes in the local ecosystem.